 Bakery Number Eight, 8 Portland Square, BS2 8ST

 Last, but by no means least, is The Bristol Loaf.
-This award-winning bakery, based in Redfield and Bedminster, bakes insanely drool-worthy creations, so much so you may even hesitate eating them as they look so good.
+This award-winning bakery, based in Redfield, Bedminster and Bristol Beacon, bakes insanely drool-worthy creations, so much so you may even hesitate eating them as they look so good.
 Vegans can rejoice as the Bristol bakery serves up vegan cinnamon swirls, chocolate banana peanut butter slices and choc chip and spelt cookies.
 Plus, coeliacs needn’t miss out with their non-gluten almond and summer berry friands plus dark chocolate, raspberry and oat slices.
 Their pork sausage rolls, or squash-age ones, are also definitely worth trying as they’ll take your picnic game up a notch.

 The Bristol Loaf, 213 Church Road, Redfield, BS5 9HF